“Five years ago, I was starving on a park bench after being released from prison. I didn’t know how to navigate the free world.”

 “Today, I am studying philosophy and working to alleviate conditions of inequity in the community,” Hensley said.

-Now, Hensley is the undergraduate Dean’s Medalist for the College of Arts and Humanities.
-He has studied in the Department of Philosophy and will be earning a B.A. in philosophy, pre-law option and a B.A. in political science in May.
+Now, Hensley is the undergraduate Dean’s Medalist for the College of Arts and Humanities and the President’s Undergraduate Medalist for the University.
+He has completed honors projects in two colleges, earning a B.A. in Philosophy, pre-law option and a B.A. in Political Science in May.

-During his first semester at Fresno State, Hensley co-founded Youngsters for Change, a non-profit organization designed to help at-risk and formerly incarcerated youth, and they have partnered with various community organizations, including the juvenile justice department.
+During his first semester at Fresno State, Hensley co-founded Youngsters for Change, a non-profit organization designed to help at-risk and formerly incarcerated youth.
+They have partnered with various community organizations, including the juvenile justice department.

 Hensley has been on the President’s list every semester at Fresno State.
 Additionally, he received a certificate of recognition from Assembly Member Stone and Senator Newman for completing the California State University Project Rebound Consortium capacity-building workshop series.

-However, tragic life events have significantly tested Hensley’s endurance as a student.
+Yet tragic life events have significantly tested Hensley’s endurance as a student.
 Last year, he lost a friend to a hit-and-run accident, his sister gave birth to a child dependent on heroin, and his grandmother died of a fentanyl overdose.
-Yet, despite these devastating circumstances, he managed to receive top grades in his coursework and scored in the 96th percentile on the Law School Admissions Test.
+Despite these devastating circumstances, he received top grades in his coursework and scored in the 96th percentile on the Law School Admissions Test.
 As a result, he applied to law degree programs at Harvard, Stanford, Columbia, and Berkeley.
-Hensley has recently accepted admission to the UC Berkeley School of Law.
+Hensley accepted admission to the UC Berkeley School of Law.

-Hensley plans to join the law school community representing the lived experience of those impacted by incarceration and poverty.
-By harnessing his practical and deeply personal understanding of the justice system, he believes he can contribute a uniquely empathetic perspective to theoretical legal discussions.
+Hensley plans to join the legal community by representing the lived experience of those impacted by incarceration and poverty.
+He believes he can contribute a uniquely empathetic perspective to theoretical legal discussions by harnessing his practical and deeply personal understanding of the justice system.